Slain Afghan journalists remembered on World Press Freedom Day

 "Working in some of the most difficult conditions, they have faced threats, intimidation and violence for simply doing their jobs."

-But many remain defiant, determined to continue their work despite the risks.
+Many remain defiant, determined to continue their work despite the risks.

 Afghanistan was last year ranked the third most dangerous country in the world for journalists by Reporters Without Borders (RSF).